 What are the treatment options?

 The first line of treatment should be finding a comfortable shoe.
 Depending on the severity of the deformity, you are likely to need a shoe with more width and depth in the toe box.
 This will reduce the irritation from footwear and limit your symptoms.
 Try and avoid wearing high heels or shoes with a tight or shallow toe box.

 Simple pads can be an effective, short term, relief from symptoms.
-Felt or gel pads can be used to reduce irritation from footwear and relieve pressure points.
+Try using felt or gel pads to reduce irritation from footwear and relieve pressure points.

-Orthoses (special, medical insoles) are sometimes used to offload the painful bunion and are very successful in treating pain under the ball of the foot.
+We often use orthoses (special, medical insoles) to offload the painful bunion and these are very successful in treating pain under the ball of the foot.
 They reduce the pressure on the painful joints and can be worn inside suitable footwear to very good effect.

-If conservative measures have failed, or you cannot find a comfortable shoe, surgery is indicated.
-There are many different operations for bunions, depending on the severity of the deformity; an orthopaedic surgeon can advise you of the best operation for you.
+Surgery is indicated, if conservative measures have failed, or you cannot find a comfortable shoe.
+There are many different operations for bunions, depending on the severity of the deformity.
+Our orthopaedic surgeon, Mr. Clayton, can advise you of the best operation for you.
 As with all operations, there are risks and there is a significant recovery time after the surgery.